15 Ways to Know When to Leave a Relationship

 Check out this video to understand what falling out of love means and how it is natural in any long-term relationship:

-Relationships thrive on couples being around each other and giving each other a priority.
+Relationships thrive on couples being around each other and making each other a priority.

-When you notice that you both have stopped spending quality time with each other and even if you try, nothing fruitful comes out of it, that’s when it’s time to leave a relationship.
-When you feel you have other priorities in life instead of each other’s company, that’s a red signal.
+When you notice that you both have stopped spending quality time with each other, and even if you try, nothing fruitful comes out of it, that’s when it’s time to leave a relationship.
+When you feel you have other priorities in life instead of each other’s company, that’s a red flag.

 Takeaway